DuendeInexistente/Cirque/ShortStories/TwilightInThePastNotes.md

-When you're rife with
-there's a single explanation
-you're a cruel god's creation
-trapp'd inside a brittle world...
+When you're rife with hesitation there's a single explanation you're a cruel god's creation trapp'd inside a brittle world...
-And whichever way it sways now we must be resilient we won't let it break our spirits as we sing our silly song,
+But whichever way it sways
+now we must be resilient
+we won't let it break our spirits as we sing our silly song,
 'cause our voices are harmonizing